 The State must file charges within the statute of limitations.
 For misdemeanors the statute of limitations is 1 year.
 For felonies the statute of limitations is 7 years (and in some cases longer).
 However, it is unclear what you are referring to based on your question as it sounds like the...Read more »

 Offense.
 I was charged with driving while revoked and taken to jail.
 After the stop the officer made a comment he thought my wife was a prostitute and that's what we were up to.
 The area we were in was near Metro Center Mall and i guess it's a high crime area.
-Neither of these is probable cause...
+Neither of these is...
 Read more »

 The standard for an officer to initiate a traffic stop is actually Reasonable Suspicion (not Probable Cause).
 Reasonable suspicion is a lower standard than probable cause.
 You really should consider hiring an attorney as we are very familiar with writing suppression motions.
 With reasonable...Read more »